 Encoded secret messaging has been around since ancient times, but public-key cryptography is new.
 It is impervious to everyone unwilling to spend an enormous fortune attempting to break it.
 And best of all, it has become an automatic default of a growing number of computer systems, instantly sparing consumers their bewildering complexity.

-The TOR network of decentralized internet access is also a major accomplishment, no matter that its utility is hampered by bureaucratic awareness of its exit node addresses.
+The TOR Project's network of decentralized internet access is a major accomplishment, despite t its utility being hampered by its requirement to use special software.